 First you must contact the AMS to determine if the materials are suitable for our donation program.
 Suitable types of materials include quality research books and monographs in mathematics.
 Textbooks are not appropriate donations for this program.
 Journals are no longer accepted.
 Widely available publications are accepted on a case-by-case basis.

 Please send the following information via e-mail to email@example.com:

 Or mail the information to: AMS, Professional Programs Department, 201 Charles Street, Providence, RI 02904.

 Donors will be notified about the approval of the materials.
 There will be a waiting period before a suitable recipient is found, and then the donors will receive instructions about the shipping preparation.

 Donations of books made through this program are donations to needy (usually foreign) institutions and are not donations to the AMS; therefore, they are not deductible as donations to the AMS for tax purposes.
 Because the AMS does not receive or otherwise handle the donated material, it is not possible for the AMS to provide documentation as to the content of the shipments to the receiving institutions.
 The AMS is unable to offer advice on the tax status of donations to foreign institutions, except to warn donors to consult a tax advisor prior to making a donation to a foreign institution if the tax issue is an important consideration.

 If the conditions of this program are not suitable for a particular donor, the American Library Association lists Other Book Donation Programs that may be a better match.

-Please send the following information via email to email@example.com or mail the information to: AMS, Membership and Programs Department, 201 Charles Street, Providence, RI 02904 USA.
+Please send the following information via email to firstname.lastname@example.org or mail the information to: AMS, Professional Programs Department, 201 Charles Street, Providence, RI 02904-2213 USA.